Governance

 Section 12.
 Meetings.

-3. Minutes of Board meetings, including attendance, the topics discussed, decisions made, high-level topics discussed in executive session, when individuals recuse themselves due to a conflict of interest will be taken and made available online in a timely manner, not to exceed quarterly.
+2. Minutes of Board meetings, including attendance, the topics discussed, decisions made, high-level topics discussed in executive session, conflict of interest disclosures, and when individuals recuse themselves due to a conflict of interest will be taken and made available online in a timely manner, not to exceed quarterly.

 Section 13.
 Quorum.
 Except as may be otherwise specifically provided by these By-Laws, at all meetings of the Board, one-third (1/3) of the Board of Directors’ membership shall constitute a quorum, but fewer than a quorum shall have the power to adjourn from time to time until a quorum be present.